 4. That passage from Mein Kampf, which praises Aryans for being exceptionally community minded, was cited by Nel Noddings in a sobering and thoughtful essay: “On Community,” Educational Theory 46 (Summer 1996): 245-67.

-5. One journalist supplied a more recent example: “It’s hard to imagine more antisocial behavior than attempting to undo a democratic election with mayhem and violence.
+5. Consider, for example, the research literature showing that “collaborating with others fosters trust, builds strong relationships, and helps individuals achieve complex goals they cannot achieve alone” but “also can be a fertile ground for dishonesty” given that “people lie more when collaborating than when working alone, and in collaborative settings, dishonesty is contagious” (Margarita Leib et al., “Collaborative Dishonesty: A Meta-Analytic Review,” Psychological Bulletin 147 (2021), p.
+1241; citations omitted).
+One journalist, meanwhile, supplied a more specific and recent example of the dark side of community: “It’s hard to imagine more antisocial behavior than attempting to undo a democratic election with mayhem and violence.
 But the [January 6] insurrectionists were doing it together, and pretty joyously, it seemed” — a reminder that “community, a powerful tool for solving our most intractable problems, can be a powerful incubator and accelerant of problems, too.”

 6. For more about the CDP, see the last section of my article “Caring Kids: The Role of the Schools” (Phi Delta Kappan, March 1991) or chapter 6 in The Brighter Side of Human Nature: Altruism and Empathy in Everyday Life (Basic Books, 1990).